videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remove-participant.md

 Following callbacks are received when a participant is removed from the meeting.

-- The participant who was removed from the meeting will receive a callback on the [`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) method of the `useMeeting()` hook.
+- The participant who was removed from the meeting will receive a callback on the [`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) event of the `useMeeting()` hook.
-- All other [remote participants](../concept-and-architecture#2-participant) will receive a callback on the[`onParticipantLeft`](/react/api/sdk-reference/use-meeting/events#onparticipantleft) method with the Participant object.
+- All other [remote participants](../concept-and-architecture#2-participant) will receive a callback on the [`onParticipantLeft`](/react/api/sdk-reference/use-meeting/events#onparticipantleft) event with the Participant object.

 ## 2. Using VideoSDK Dashboard